Why you should try micro-decluttering – the speedy way to clear out your clutter

 Why you should try micro-decluttering

-Micro-decluttering is the process of spending just a few spare minutes during your day to quickly clear out a small area such as decluttering and organizing your bathroom vanity, or decluttering makeup and skincare while you are getting ready in the morning, for instance.
+Micro-decluttering is the process of spending just a few spare minutes during your day for micro-resets, to quickly clear out a small area such as decluttering and organizing your bathroom vanity, or decluttering makeup and skincare while you are getting ready in the morning, for instance.
 You can even use the three-second decluttering rule.

 The method has a whole host of benefits, from helping you decide what to declutter to decluttering without making a mess.
 Most importantly, however, it is perfect for decluttering and cleaning when you are too busy as it can be done at any time, says Eileen Roth, professional organizer and founder of Everything In Its Place.